samanthaming/samanthaming.com/articles/tidbits/91-html-video.md

 **`poster`**

-This attribute allow to pass in an image url, so an image can be displayed while the video is downloading or until the play button is pressed.
+This attribute allow to pass in an image URL, so an image can be displayed while the video is downloading or until the play button is pressed.

 ```javascript
 <video poster="image.png"></video>